Bath Chiropractic - FAQs

 Do I need to tell my GP?

 You do not need to let your GP know unless you want to.
-With your permission, your chiropractor may send a report to your GP, with details of your condition and the treatment you are receiving.
+With your permission, we may send a report to your GP, with details of your condition and the treatment you are receiving.
 This is because your GP holds all your medical records, and it is in your interests for them to be complete and up to date

 Do I have to pay for my treatment?